bbrister/SIFT3D/README.md

 ### Linking to SIFT3D libraries with CMake

 SIFT3D exports a CMake find module to the install directories.
-Here is an example of how to link to SIFT3D from a CMake list.
+Here is an example of linking to SIFT3D from a CMake list.

         find_package (SIFT3D) # Find SIFT3D
         add_executable (helloWorld helloWorld.c) # Declare a target